spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-A new list of plugins, or returns `nil` to keep the current list
+A new list of plugins, or returns `nil` to keep the current list.

 ### `pre_setup`

-Produced right after `plugin_collected` event
+Produced right after `plugin_collected` event.

 **Parameters**: